jja0901/Smart-Campus-Assistant/README.md

 ##  Overview

-The Smart Campus Assistant is a text-based system designed to simulate features of a university’s internal information assistant.
+The Smart Campus Assistant is a text-based system designed to simulate features of a university’s internal information assistant based on the specifications given for this project.
 It lets users perform operations like adding students, assigning grades, viewing courses, managing library books, and scheduling events.

 ---